jirkapok/GasPlanner/doc/roadmap.md

 * Add CCR support
 * Fix PWA support for iPhone (offline mode and Add to Home screen)
 * UI Tweaks
+  * Mouse middle button click removes dive
+  * Simplify the UI for mobile devices
   * Tanks complex view: Add check box to be able enable or disable tanks
   * Add clone dive button
-  * Mouse middle button click removes dive
   * Add option to define custom distance between deco stops
   * Rounding to minutes should round also the ascent time, not only the deco stops
   * Profile comparison: Add option to compare dives aligned by the end of dive